DigitalTibetan/DigitalTibetan/docs/ebook_reader_kindle.md

 ### Checking the Kindle Firmware version

-Kindle devices that are from 2018 or newer should be able to run the latest firmware.
+Kindle devices that are from about 2018 or newer should be able to run the latest firmware.

 Check your Kindle's firmware version: Settings / Device Options / Device Info.
 It should say something like: